BIOINF-3010-7150

 Let’s explore the datasets

-Computer Activate the environment variation.
+Computer Activate the popgen environment:

 source activate popgen